-- Name, title, home address, date of birth and contact details - Any membership of political parties - Any financial or other interest in the Trust - A photograph - A personal statement of no more than 250 words.
+- Name, title, home address, date of birth, contact and Membership Constituency details - Any membership of political parties - Any financial or other interest in the Trust - A photograph - A personal statement of no more than 250 words - Signed declaration confirming eligibility to stand as a nominee (Governor Candidate) see question 21 below for more details.

 For contested seats, in order to fulfil requirements to provide members with appropriate information to make an informed choice about which candidate(s) they feel would best represent them, and in keeping with the aforementioned 'Model Election Rules', voting papers are sent to eligible members and include all valid candidates' names alongside declarations, photographs and personal statements received.
-For candidates that are current Governors that are standing for re-election, key meeting attendance (provided by the Trust), is also included.
+For candidates that are current Governors that are standing for re-election, key meeting attendance/participation (provided by the Trust), is also included.